-Zepp replaced Corning’s Gorilla Glass 3 with tempered glass, which is both crack and scratch-resistant, increasing lifespan dramatically.
+Zepp replaced Corning’s Gorilla Glass 3 with tempered glass, which is both crack and scratch-resistant, increasing its lifespan dramatically.

 When you begin swimming, the dashboard displays real-time data such as workout time, pace, runs, average speed, SWOLF, and stroke rate.
 While we would have preferred larger data fields, screen visibility in the water was sufficient.

-In terms of accuracy, it fell a few lengths short and the average pace tracked a little higher, but it produced similar calorie burn figures.
+In terms of accuracy, it fell a few lengths short, and the average pace tracked a little higher, but it produced similar calorie burn figures.
 Overall, even if the accuracy is a little off, it’s a nice swimming tracking experience.

 If you are looking for the best smartwatch to track your swimming, there is no one-size-fits-all.
 That’s because different types of sports require additional features and functions that will be useful in monitoring performance.